Luís Freire: Early career

 Freire was born in Ericeira, Mafra, Lisbon District.
 He played as a defender in the youth academy of G.D.U.
 Ericeirense and C.D.
 Mafra, but quit football when he began studying at the University of Évora in 2005.
-While studying, Freire started training local athletes at Juventude.
-To gain visibility, he started scouting at Mafra, Tondela, and then Oriental, taking on assistant duties as well.
+While studying, Freire started training local athletes at Juventude Sport Clube.
+To gain visibility, he started scouting at Mafra, C.D.
+Tondela, and then Clube Oriental de Lisboa, taking on assistant duties as well.
 Freire returned to university to study his Master's degree and started training his local side Ericeirense, as well as teaching on the side.
 When he received an offer to scout at S.C.
 Covilhã, Ericeirense offered him a managerial position for the first time in his career.
 He managed to achieve promotion, and joined C.A.
 Pêro Pinheiro where he was promoted again.

 Freire's record of four promotions in his first five seasons of senior management earned him the nicknames of "The Poor Man's Vítor Oliveira" (after a specialist in promotion to Primeira Liga) and "The Mourinho of Promotions".
-In 2017, he managed for the first time in the third-tier Campeonato de Portugal, winning promotion as champions with a 2–1 final win over S.C.
+In 2017, he managed for the first time in the third-tier Campeonato de Portugal, winning promotion as champions with Mafra with a 2–1 final win over S.C.
 Farense on 10 June 2018.